mhjarvis/Notes/React/General.md

 # General

 React is a JavaScript library for building user interfaces.
+React is declarative, meaning you define the target UI state(s), not the steps for how to get there.